pyplan/pyplan-docs/docs/technical-docs/sso/microsoft-entra-id.md

 ![Group claim example step 7](../img/sso/azure-groups-claims-7.png)

 :::info
-The simplified flow shown in `azure-groups-claims-8.png` assumes one effective application group per user.
-If a user can belong to multiple Azure groups for the same app, define the precedence rule with the security team before enabling the integration.
+The Group Claims flow sends application-scoped group information in the SAML assertion.
+Ensure each tenant either assigns at most one application-scoped group per user or implements a deterministic precedence policy (for example: priority order, explicit group→role mappings, or a conflict-resolution lookup).
+Test sign-ins and inspect the SAML assertion to verify the expected group is emitted before enabling the integration.
 :::